FluffyKas/fylo-dark-landing-page/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen sizeCancel changes
 - See hover states for all interactive elements on the page

 ### Screenshot